ELIXIR-UK-DaSH/training-material/learning-pathways/admin-training.md

       - name: ansible-galaxy
         topic: admin

-  - section: "Tuesday: Making the server useful"
+  - section: "Module 2: Making the server useful"
     description: |
       Here we pivot to focus on making our server useful; adding tools and data, configuring quotas and authentication